Konkai Komyoji Temple, the base of the Shinsengumi samurai who followed the Bushido

 One of the two most sacred sanctuaries at Koyasan is Okunoin.
 The Okunoin is believed the sanctuary where Maitreya Bodhisattva descends.
 The mausoleum where Kukai rests is located at the innermost part of the sanctuary.
 The 2-km approach from the Ichi-no-hashi bridge to Okunoin is lined with large cedar trees that are said to be […]

-Koyasan, a mountain-top religious city of the Shingon Esoteric Buddhism
+Koyasan, a Mountain-top Religious City of the Shingon Esoteric Buddhism

 The Candle Festival is held on August 13th to pray for the spirits of all deceased at Koyasan - a World Heritage Site - located about 850 meters above sea level.
 Approximately one hundred thousand votive candles line the 2 km approach to Okunoin, surrounded by Japanese cedar trees, creating a solemn atmosphere in the […]

-The Golden Tea Room & Taian Tea Room
+The Golden Tea Room and Wabi World Tai-an

 Osaka Honganji Temple: The Jodo Shinshu sect of Buddhism was divided into East and West

-The Higashi (east) and Nishi (west) Honqanji Temples stand along Shichijo Street in Kyoto, less than 500 meters away.
+The Higashi (East) and Nishi (Eest) Honqanji Temples stand along Shichijo Street in Kyoto, less than 500 meters away.
 The Goei-do of the Higashi Honganji is the largest wooden founder hall in the world and enshrines the wooden statue of the founder, Shinran.
 The Nishi Honganji, a World Heritage Site, has remained intact to this […]

 Yoshizaki Temple, the base of evangelist Rennyo of Jodo Shinshu Buddhism